-The parent-child interactions were coded on the basis of video recordings using eight rating scales for parental interaction behavior and five rating scales for different facets of child interaction behavior.
-The ratings of parental interaction behaviors referred to parents' sensitivity to distress and non-distress, cognitive-linguistic stimulation, emotionality, positive and negative regard, intrusiveness, and detachment (Linberg et al., 2019).
-The ratings of child interactional behavior referred to the child's positive and negative mood, activity level, non-social sustained attention, and social engagement.
-Each rating scale included five qualitatively defined levels, ranging from 1 "not at all characteristic" to 5 "very characteristic".
+In Wave 2, almost identical rating scales were used as in Wave 1.
+The coding procedure was similar but adapted to the age of the children.
+Level changes in the data may therefore also be due to differences in coding.
+The rating scales used to code parental interaction behavior included: sensitivity to distress and non-distress, cognitive-linguistic stimulation, emotionality, positive and negative regard, intrusiveness, and detachment.
+The rating scales for child interactive behavior included: positive and negative mood, activity level, non-social sustained attention, and child social engagement.
+Each rating scale comprised five qualitatively defined levels, ranging from 1 "not at all characteristic" to 5 "very characteristic".

-In addition to the eight ratings of parental interaction behavior and the five ratings of child interaction behavior, the SUF5 contains variables with information on whether data on parent-child interaction are available, which coder rated the interaction, whether the interaction language was German, whether there were deviations from the standardized setting, and whether the parent spoke to the child during the interaction.
-Apart from additional useful information on the parents in the parent interview data set, the SUF also contains information about which parent participated in the parent-child interaction.
+In addition to the eight ratings of parental interaction behavior and the five ratings of child interaction behavior, the SUF contains variables with information on whether data on parent-child interaction are available, which coder rated the interaction, whether the interaction language was German, whether there were deviations from the standardized setting, and whether the parent spoke to the child during the interaction.
+Apart from additional useful information on the parents in the parent interview data set, the SUF also contains information on which parent participated in the parent-child interaction.